 Starting out?
 Single-family homes that you can rent out or convert to include an accessory dwelling unit (ADU) can work well.
 The housing shortage means strong rental demand.

 But be careful with ADUs.
 Windsor has specific zoning rules (Section 1 and Section 2 designations), and the city is actively enforcing them.
 Make sure you pull proper permits and follow building codes.
 One investor recently bought a foreclosed property where the previous owner started an ADU conversion without permits and ran out of money.
+Our guide to alleyway and laneway homes investment covers similar strategies.
 With proper planning and permits factored into the numbers, it still worked out great.

 For Experienced Investors